nawar-hisso/node-bundler/README.md

    yarn install
    ```

-3. Set up environment variables by creating a `.env` file in the root directory and adding the following:
+3. Set up environment variables by creating a `.env` file in the root directory and adding the following (Explained also in the `.env.example` file):
    ```env
    PORT=3000
    VERSION=v1